Tess Johnston: Life and career

-Johnston retired from the Foreign Service in 1996.

-Later life and death

 Following her retirement in 1996, Johnston lived in Shanghai for the next 20 years, continuing her personal research and leading walking tours.

-In 2016, Johnston returned to the United States, having spent more than 30 years in Shanghai.
+In 2016, she returned to the United States, having spent more than 30 years in Shanghai.
 After returning to the U.S., she settled in Washington, D.C.
-She donated some of the many materials she had collected over her time in Shanghai to the Hoover Institution and the Royal Asiatic Society Library.
+She donated some of the many materials she had collected over her time in Shanghai to the Hoover Institution (Johnston (Tess) papers, 1929-2014) and the Royal Asiatic Society Library.
 Johnston died from complications of COVID-19 in Washington, D.C., on September 14, 2025, three days before her 94th birthday.